-When describing the learning outcomes that you should achieve during the period of mobility, it is important to use language and terminology that is understandable to everyone (you, your teachers / trainers etc.).
+When describing the learning outcomes that a learner should achieve during the period of mobility, it is important to use language and terminology that is understandable to everyone (learners, teachers, trainers etc.).
 The selected learning outcomes should be achievable during the period of mobility.
 Mobility partners also need to discuss how to assess the learning outcomes and agree the arrangements for validation and recognition.